farblos/wpg2dk/README.md

 intermediate XMP files into non-JPEG media files.

-The tool itself would have be better named WPG-metadata-database-to-XMP.
-Meaning that it is not limited to only digiKam as migration target.
-Some of the generated XMP attributes are specific to digiKam, however, but at least ExifTool should be able to convert these to non-digiKam-specific attributes.
+The tool itself would have be better named WPG-metadata-database-to-XMP, meaning that it is not limited to only digiKam as migration target.
+Some of the generated XMP attributes are specific to digiKam, but at least ExifTool should be able to convert these to non-digiKam-specific attributes.

 For the the tool versions I have used for developing and testing `wpg2dk` and this readme, see section [Background and Version